codeisscience/code-is-science/content/_index.md

+{
+  "title" : "Code Is Science : Welcome!"
+}

 # Code is science!

 Working with the scientific coding community to champion Open Source code, so we can ensure that code is peer reviewed and [FAIR](https://www.nature.com/articles/sdata201618).